williamnguyen-activecyber/okta.github.io/_source/_use_cases/authentication/session_cookie.md

 The session token along with the URL for your landing page can then be used to complete the following [URI Template](http://tools.ietf.org/html/rfc6570) `https://{yourOktaDomain}.com/login/sessionCookieRedirect?token={sessionToken}&redirectUrl={redirectUrl}` that will retrieve a session cookie for a user's browser when visited.

+Be aware of the following requirements:

-> You must have your redirect URI white-listed as a Trusted Origin within Okta.
-This is required to protect against open redirect attacks. {% api_lifecycle ea %}
+* You must have your redirect URI white-listed as a Trusted Origin ({% api_lifecycle ea %}) within Okta.
+This is required to protect against open redirect attacks.

-> The session token may only be used **once** to establish a session.
+* The session token may only be used **once** to establish a session.
 If the session expires or the user logs out of Okta after using the token, they will not be able to reuse the same session token to get a new session cookie.
+* When using a GET request to `https://{yourOktaDomain}.com/login/sessionCookieRedirect`, Internet Explorer is only compatible with redirect URLs that don't grow beyond 255 characters, including request parameters.
+    If the `redirectUrl` is only going to Okta and the request parameters are longer, then use a POST request to this API and provide additional request parameters as POST form parameters.
+For more information about the character limitation, see the [Microsoft documentation](https://support.microsoft.com/en-us/help/208427/maximum-url-length-is-2-083-characters-in-internet-explorer).

 ##### Response Example
 {:.api .api-response .api-response-example}